brianSalk/letter-boxed-solver/README.md

 Each chain is started using one of the remaining words.
 Due to the innefficient nature of this algorithm, I can only create chains of three or fewer words.
 This however, is not usually a problem because most Letter Boxed's can be solved using just two words.
 I then remove all chains that do not contian each letter at least once.
 ## Attempt all chains that contian every letter until the board is solved.
-Because I might have some words in my dictionary that do not exist in Letter Boxed's dictionary, I attempt to solve the board with each chain by iterating over each chain.
+Because I might have some words in my dictionary that do not exist in Letter Boxed's dictionary, I iterate over each chain until the board is solved.